rockyRaccoon13/startup/my-cs260-notes/technology-stack-notes.md

 HTML files: ~/public_html
-* directory of files that caddy serves up when requests are made to
+* directory of files that caddy serves up when requests are made to root (this is set up in the CaddyFile config file)